-Her five-room house was built in 1948, and this studio in 1959 as a performance hall.
+Her five-room house was built in 1948, and the studio in 1959 as a performance hall.
 Both buildings are natural adobe bricks made and dried on the property.
 The doors were hand-carved out of sugar pine by a Tucson artist Charles W. Bolsius.
 The east doorframe is made of empty beer bottles set into the wall.
 Also on the property were a number of small cottages that she called "The Shacks" that served as guest houses for visitors such as Pablo Casals, Isaac Stern, both the Budapest and Juilliard String Quartets, and historians Will and Ariel Durant.

 For nearly 50 years, this center has served as a place where musicians and other artists have come together to perform, work, talk, listen and learn.
-Louise Lincoln Kerr helped organize several local music organizations including the Phoenix Symphony Orchestra, Phoenix Chamber Music Society, Arizona Cello Society, and the Phoenix chapter of the Monday Morning Musicale.
+Louise Lincoln Kerr co-founded and supported several local music organizations including the Phoenix Symphony Orchestra, Phoenix Chamber Music Society, Arizona Cello Society, and the Phoenix chapter of the Monday Morning Musicale.
 The studio also was and is being used for concerts, lectures, plays, parties, weddings and religious services.